Wyatt Cenac's Problem Areas

-Wyatt Cenac's Problem Areas was an American documentary television series hosted by Wyatt Cenac.
+Wyatt Cenac's Problem Areas is an American documentary television series hosted by Wyatt Cenac.
 It premiered on April 13, 2018, on HBO.
 The series is executive produced by Cenac, Ezra Edelman, John Oliver, Tim Greenberg, David Martin, James Taylor, Jon Thoday and head writer Hallie Haglund.
 A second season began broadcasting on April 5, 2019.
 On June 7 of that year, the series was cancelled.

 The show takes "a satirical look at social and cultural issues from Cenac's unique perspective.
 Rather than sit behind a desk, he will undertake a journey to understand some of the big issues of the moment and investigate real-world solutions".

 Production

 On October 16, 2017, it was announced that HBO had given a series order to a new documentary television series presented by Wyatt Cenac.
 The series order was for a first season consisting of ten episodes in which Cenac would executive produce alongside Ezra Edelman, John Oliver, Tim Greenberg, David Martin, James Taylor, Jon Thoday, and head writer Hallie Haglund.
 Production companies involved in the series were slated to consist of Avalon Television.

 On March 8, 2018, it was announced that the series had been titled Wyatt Cenac's Problem Areas and that it would premiere on April 13, 2018.
 On May 22, 2018, it was announced that HBO had renewed the series for a second season.